CEMeNT-PSAAP/MCDC/docs/source/examples/index.rst

 If you are learning MC/DC for the first time, complete the :doc:`../user_guide/getting_started/first_simulation` before using these examples as templates.
+The :doc:`../user_guide/simulation_lifecycle` explains the workflow shared by every input.
 For individual API details, consult the :doc:`../reference/index`.

 Basic Examples
 --------------